 Welcome to the stimulating and rewarding profession of speech-language pathology and the Department of Communication Disorders and Sciences at Eastern Illinois University.

 CDS offers current, challenging and applied curriculum in its academic and clinical requirements.
-It is a program of study for speech-language pathology or audiology within the College of Health & Human Services.
+It is a program of study for speech-language pathology within the College of Health & Human Services.

-Internship supervisors and employers report EIU students are very well-prepared to work in medical and educational settings.
+Internship supervisors and employers report that EIU speech pathology students are well-prepared to work in medical and education settings.

 EIU faculty are the clinical supervisors, not adjunct staff.
 EIU faculty members provide mentoring, demonstration, clinical resources, and scaffolded clinical expectations as part of the clinical instruction process.
 We see clinical assignments as a valuable clinical teaching opportunity.